jupyterhub/the-littlest-jupyterhub/docs/howto/admin/upgrade-tljh.md

 # Upgrade TLJH

-An TLJH installation is supposed to be upgradable to get updates to JupyterHub itself and its dependencies in the [hub environment](hub-environment).
+A TLJH installation is supposed to be upgradable to get updates to JupyterHub itself and its dependencies in the [hub environment](hub-environment).
 For details on what is done during an upgrade, see [](topic-installer-upgrade-actions).